Leaving a Firearm Within Reach of a Child

 Finding an Attorney for Firearm Crimes in Tampa, FL

-If you were charged with the third-degree felony offense of leaving a firearm within reach of a minor child, then contact an experienced criminal defense attorney in Tampa, FL, at the Sammis Law Firm.
+If you were charged with the third-degree felony of leaving a firearm within reach of a minor child, contact an experienced criminal defense attorney in Tampa, FL, at the Sammis Law Firm.

 Call us to discuss any criminal charge involving culpable negligence.